How are you planning to celebrate the holidays with your team this year?

 Organizing an in-person office holiday party can be as easy as providing food and drink and letting your guests enjoy each other’s company.

-To prevent this, many companies incorporated games and activities into their 2020 virtual holiday parties, with a lot of success.
+To prevent this, many companies incorporate games and activities into their virtual holiday parties, with a lot of success.
 Games can help your employees feel more at ease and encourage them to interact with each other.

-Here are just a few of our favorite virtual office party game ideas.
+Here are just a few of our favourite virtual office party game ideas.

-Scavenger hunts proved to be one of the most surprisingly popular ideas for virtual office holiday parties last year.
+As remote work has become more common, scavenger hunts have proven to be one of the most surprisingly popular ideas for virtual office holiday parties.

 To play this game, give your employees a list of items that they will be able to find around the house.
 They have to find the items and bring them back to show onscreen as quickly as possible.